tattle-made/docs/CommunityGuidelines.md

 ## Community Standards
 The previous section lists the principles behind the specifics of the community guidelines.
+This section has more concrete steps to implement these guidelines.

 Examples of dos that can contribute to a positive environment for our community include: